awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 # Configuring access policies for Performance Insights<a name="USER_PerfInsights.access-control"></a>

 To access Performance Insights, you must have the appropriate permissions from AWS Identity and Access Management \(IAM\)\.
-You have the following options for granting access:
+You can grant access in the following ways:
-+ Attach the `AmazonRDSFullAccess` managed policy to an IAM user or role\.
++ Attach the `AmazonRDSPerformanceInsightsReadOnly` managed policy to an IAM user or role\.
 + Create a custom IAM policy and attach it to an IAM user or role\.

 Also, if you specified a customer managed key when you turned on Performance Insights, make sure that users in your account have the `kms:Decrypt` and `kms:GenerateDataKey` permissions on the KMS key\.

-## Attaching the AmazonRDSFullAccess policy to an IAM principal<a name="USER_PerfInsights.access-control.managed-policy"></a>
+## Attaching the AmazonRDSPerformanceInsightsReadOnly policy to an IAM principal<a name="USER_PerfInsights.access-control.managed-policy"></a>

-`AmazonRDSFullAccess` is an AWS\-managed policy that grants access to all of the Amazon RDS API operations\.
-This policy does the following:
+`AmazonRDSPerformanceInsightsReadOnly` is an AWS\-managed policy that grants access to all read\-only operations of the Amazon RDS Performance Insights API\.
+Currently, all operations in this API are read\-only\.
-+ Grants access to related services used by the Amazon RDS console\.
-For example, this policy grants access to event notifications using Amazon SNS\.
-+ Grants permissions needed for using Performance Insights\.

-If you attach `AmazonRDSFullAccess` to an IAM user or role, the recipient can use Performance Insights with other console features\.
+If you attach `AmazonRDSPerformanceInsightsReadOnly` to an IAM user or role, the recipient can use Performance Insights with other console features\.

 ## Creating a custom IAM policy for Performance Insights<a name="USER_PerfInsights.access-control.custom-policy"></a>

-For users who don't have full access with the `AmazonRDSFullAccess` policy, you can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
+For users who don't have the `AmazonRDSPerformanceInsightsReadOnly` policy, you can grant access to Performance Insights by creating or modifying a user\-managed IAM policy\.
 When you attach the policy to an IAM user or role, the recipient can use Performance Insights\.

 **To create a custom policy**